ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IPropulsionEfficiencies.rst

 IPropulsionEfficiencies
 =======================

-.. py:class:: IPropulsionEfficiencies
+.. py:class:: ansys.stk.core.stkobjects.aviator.IPropulsionEfficiencies

    object

    Interface used to access the options for the Efficiencies and Losses of a jet engine powerplant in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IPropulsionEfficiencies

 Overview
 --------